DanielSan-01/devplatforms-resit/tutorial.md

 When we have npm installed we can start building!

-## First initialize a new project
+Start by setting up a new project:
 ```bash
 npm init -y
 ```

-## Second install React core dependencies
+Then grab React:
 ```bash
 npm install react react-dom
 ```

-## Third install Chakra UI and its required dependencies
+And all the Chakra dependencies:
 ```bash
 npm install @chakra-ui/react @emotion/react @emotion/styled framer-motion
 ```